gospel-desk/www.logstown.com/working-on-a-building/index.md

 appendix for more on methodology.)

 The purpose of this page is to make it easier for myself and others to become familiar with the breadth and depth of this song.
-I don't actually want to venture too far into interpretation right now (ever?), but to help you approach the material, I've highlighted twelve recommendations for where to <u class="heavy yellow">start</u>.
+I've highlighted twelve recommendations for where to <u class="heavy yellow">start</u>.
 Don't stop there, though.
 There are many individual gems and overarching patterns here to discover.
 Enjoy!

 #### Highlights YouTube Playlist